 The thermocouple is a gas furnace component located near the pilot light burner.
 It is a safety device that shuts off the gas if the pilot light goes out or the electric igniter fails.
 This was viewed on the furnace and appears acceptable.
 However only a specialist can deturmine its functionality.

-Age Related Notes: Newer and functional 0-7 years of age
+Age Related Notes: Functional mid-range of design 8-13 years of age